mypan/linkedin_learning_courses_downloader/README.md

 ```
 pip install -r requirements.txt
 ```
-In the `config.py` file, write your login info and fill the `COURSES` array with the slug of the the courses you want to download, for example:
+In the `config.py` file, write your login info, download path and fill the `COURSES` array with the slug of the the courses you want to download, for example:

 `https://www.linkedin.com/learning/it-security-foundations-core-concepts/ -> it-security-foundations-core-concepts`

 ```
 USERNAME = 'user@email.com'
 PASSWORD = 'password'
+BASE_DOWNLOAD_PATH = 'E:/Downloads/LinkedInLearning' #use "/" as separators

 COURSES = [
     'it-security-foundations-core-concepts',